EQEmu/eqemu-docs-v2/docs/categories/operation/disabling-lootdrops.md

 Did you know that you can disable lootdrop entries in a way that allows you to restore them later?
 This overlooked feature will allow you to turn off certain lootdrop entries--perhaps those that are out of era for your server, and easily turn them back on later.

-{% hint style="info" %}
+!!! info
       A "disabled" loot drop entry simply means that the item will no longer have the possibility of dropping when the NPC is killed.
-{% endhint %}

 ### Using PEQ Database Editor